the freedom that begins the self

 Learning Freedom and LAW

 My problem with the freedom of thinking began as a failure in learning of the self.
-Eventually, writing an interaction of thinking and learning of ideas and thoughts of the self, accompanied with learning an insight of my failure from professional help, began the thinking needed to resolve the problem I created.
+Eventually, writing an interaction of the thinking and learning of ideas and thoughts of the self, accompanied with learning an insight of my failure from professional help, began the thinking needed to resolve the problem I created.
 It was an experience of learning the thinking needed to become more.

 Later, when talking of this experience with my cousin Ruth, she said, “Did you know our Great Grandmother was High German and Jewish?”
-The family had repressed our Jewish heritage because of a fear of antisemitism.
+The family repressed our Jewish heritage because of a fear of antisemitism.

 Throughout much of my life I have had Jewish friends.
 I decided to learn.
 I registered for a course on Jewish Law at a local Synagogue.